straumat/loose-touch/docs/guide_developer_openid.md

 ### How it works.
 Google's OAuth 2.0 APIs (conform to the OpenID Connect specification, and is OpenID Certified) can be used for both authentication and authorization.

-Before your application can use Google's OAuth 2.0 authentication system for user login, you must set up a project in the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials, set a redirect URI, and (optionally) customize the branding information that your users see on the user-consent screen
+Before your application can use Google's OAuth 2.0 authentication system for account login, you must set up a project in the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials, set a redirect URI, and (optionally) customize the branding information that your users see on the account-consent screen

 We use two ways to interact :